SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 The notification is implemented as follows in the `notifyFlipped` and `notifyDisappear` methods.
 They simply announce events of type `MgdCardFlippedAnnouncement` and `MgdCardDisappearAnnouncement`.
-The graphical elements will have to register subscriptions to these announcements as we will see later.
+The graphical elements have to register subscriptions to these announcements as we will see later.

 ```
 MgdCardModel >> notifyFlipped